 “Working together with our partners, we created literature that helps citizens understand what ID they need to vote,” said Jazlyn Gallego, VoteRiders’ Florida Coalition Coordinator.
 “Our guide also illustrates for voters what their vote can influence, and how organizations like VoteRiders can help them participate in upcoming elections.”

 Partners are using the Guide and other VoteRiders resources in different ways this fall.
-For example, the League of Women Voters of Florida is distributing more than 6,000 flyers that share VoteRiders’ free bilingual Helpline number (844-338-8743) as part of its voter registration efforts.
+For example, the League of Women Voters of Florida is distributing more than 6,000 flyers that share VoteRiders’ free bilingual Helpline number (866-ID-2-VOTE) as part of its voter registration efforts.
 The Florida Rights Restoration Coalition (FRRC) is passing out hundreds of VoteRiders’ Florida Voter ID Information Cards at its community events, and the Clearwater-based organization Pinellas Hope is referring clients at its shelter with ID needs to VoteRiders, which covers all costs needed for voters to obtain an ID.

 “The League of Women Voters of Florida is thrilled to partner with VoteRiders,” said Cecile Scoon, President of the League of Women Voters of Florida.
 “We plan to use our co-branded flyers in all of our tabling events.
 We’ll also send them to the reentry programs that we work with so that returning citizens and people with limited financial resources can get basic state IDs that will enable them to be able to vote, to request an absentee ballot, and to get certain jobs.”